Stress management explained

 Stress management can be defined as the therapies implemented to help a person control their level of stress in the hope of increasing everyday well-being.
 Your therapist will evaluate your stress level and advise what therapies would best suit you.
 Small amounts of stress are easy for people to cope with.
 However, whenever a situation or stimulus that causes stress is left for too long, it can overwhelm the person and cause them to feel physical and emotional distress.

 Most commonly, cognitive behavioural therapy is employed to help the patient change a negative way of thinking into something more positive, although there are many other stress management techniques that therapists can use.

 - The vast amount of techniques available allow us to provide unique, personalized programmes to get you the results you deserve.

 - It will help to clear your current stress issues and help you to handle any future problems with a lot more positivity.

 - You may learn to recognise your personal stress triggers and how to avoid/deal with them in the future.

-Our approach to helping you manage stress
+Our approach to stress therapy

-Depending on the situation, we would usually recommend either cognitive behavioural therapy or hypnotherapy as treatment for stress.
+Depending on the situation, we would usually recommend either cognitive behavioural therapy (CBT) or hypnotherapy as treatment for stress.